-People don’t like to eat ugly fruit and it’s causing a lot of food waste.
+People don’t like to eat ugly fruit and it’s creating food waste.
 According to the food waste experts at ReFED, less than 20 percent of total food waste in the United States happens at farms and packinghouses.
 More than 80 percent is generated by homes and consumer-facing businesses like grocery stores and restaurants.

 There are several companies that have made an industry out of selling ugly produce, and that’s a helpful solution, but it’s just one solution and it’s not enough to solve the problem.
 And it is a problem because wasting food wastes all the resources it took to produce it – the water, the fertilizers, which often are created with fossil fuels, the labor and the land used to grow the food.